-All students completing this program are expected to achieve the General Education outcomes listed on page 48 as well as the following learning objectives:
+All students completing this program are expected to achieve the General Education outcomes described in the General Studies section of the catalog as well as the following learning objectives:

 - Demonstrate entry-level clinical competence with appropriate echocardiography procedures and equipment. - Provide competent and compassionate health care to culturally diverse populations. - Utilize critical thinking and problem solving skills necessary to practice within the profession of echocardiography. - Demonstrate professionalism and ethics related to the profession of echocardiography.